gdsbook/book/notebooks/12_feature_engineering.md

 )
 ```

-Then, we need to build the graph of AirBnBs that fall *between* 500m and one kilometer from one another.
-To start, we build the `DistanceBand` graph of all listings closer than one kilometer:
+Then, we need to build the graph of Airbnbs that fall *between* 500 meters and 1 kilometer from one another.
+To start, we build the `DistanceBand` graph of all listings closer than 1 kilometer:

 ```python
 d1k_w = weights.DistanceBand.from_dataframe(